Rasool Nagar: Chattha State (1750 - 1797)

 Rasool Nagar was the site of the Battle of Ramnagar on 18 November 1848 during the Second Anglo-Sikh War.

 By the 1900s Western Punjab was predominantly Muslim and supported the Muslim League and Pakistan Movement.
 Migration between India and Pakistan was continuous before independence.
 After the independence in August 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in the Western Punjab and across Pakistan.
-During British rule Rasulnagar became part of Wazirabad Tehsil, the population according to the 1901 census was 7,121.
-Ranjit Singh the former ruler of Punjab also called the lion of Punjab have spent his time on the bank of chenab river in this area while he was the ruler of Punjab Rasool Nagar was market hub to many things at that time.
+During British rule Rasul Nagar became part of Wazirabad Tehsil, the population according to the 1901 census was 7,121.
+Ranjit Singh, the former ruler of Punjab, built his summer rest house (Bara-Dari) in a fruit garden on the easteren side of Rasul Nagar on the bank of Chenab river in 1831 while he was the ruler of Punjab.
+Rasool Nagar was a market hub at that time.